 To require us to love the men across the ocean as warmly as the fellow-citizens of our own commonwealth is a milder form of the absurdity, which should require us to love the children of all other men as tenderly as our own. –RL Dabney

 I’m certain that lots of preachers and teachers mean well when they do this little bait and switch.
 Sometimes there are contextual concerns when laypeople don’t understand that they ought to love the people of the world.
 Sometimes a false view of patriotism excludes Christian love from other people from other places.
-There are issues like racism that pastors must preach to.
+There are issues like racism that pastors must regard in their preaching.
 These things and more might cause people to direct folks to an understanding that we ought to love everyone in a sense.
 But, unfortunately, this has been overemphasized.

 In the recent Presidential election, many evangelical leaders like those in TGC have become acutely aware of an evangelical backlash in America.
 It seems that people, Christians included, are overwhelmingly interested in themselves and their own people.
 On the contrary, most of them are opposed to helping people from other nations.
 That’s who these theologians and pastors have emphasized as being our neighbors.
 I have read articles, blogs, and Facebook posts by pastors and theologians who are flabbergasted at this sudden awareness of the ethos.